Urodynamic Testing in Atlanta, GA

 Urodynamics is a series of tests that evaluate how well your bladder, urinary sphincter, and urethra work.
 These tests focus on how well the bladder fills and empties.
 Urodynamic testing may be recommended if you have urinary incontinence (leakage of urine), recurrent bladder infections, slow or weak urinary stream, incomplete bladder emptying, or frequent urination.
 The tests provide important information in order for your physician to accurately diagnose and treat your bladder problems appropriately.

-At Atlanta Gyn Center, we seek to provide the highest level of care through our highly skilled health care professionals and state-of-the-art technologies.
+At Atlanta Gyn Center, we seek to provide the highest level of care through our highly skilled healthcare professionals and state-of-the-art technologies.
 We are devoted to addressing the individual needs and demands of patients in a warm and caring environment.
-Dr. Sharma has extensive training and experience performing advanced procedures including urodynamic testing.
+Board-certified gynecologist Dr. Sharma has extensive training and experience performing advanced procedures including urodynamic testing.

 Bladder Function Tests